zkaufman/sherpa/docs/quick.rst

     In [1]: print(de)

-The statistic is changed from least squares to chi-square:
+The statistic is changed from least squares to chi-square (:py:class:`~sherpa.stats.Chi2`):

 .. sherpa::